oneHamidreza/Meow-Framework-MVVM/README.md

 #### Data Model

-Create a data class for JSON response that use Moshi `@Json` annotation.
+Create a data class for JSON response which use Moshi `@Json` annotation.

 ```kotlin
 data class Person(